emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 ```bash
 unxz emlid-raspberrypi2-raspbian-navio2-20160212.img.xz
 ```
-You will got uncompressed image.
+This will result in an uncompressed image.
 Unmount SD card partitions if they were mounted.
 Run